merlyescalona/ngsphy/README.md

 - If you use NGSphy, please cite:
     - Escalona, M, Rocha S and Posada D. *NGSphy: phylogenomic simulation of NGS data*. bioRxiv 197715; doi: https://doi.org/10.1101/197715
+    - Sukumaran, J and Holder MT.
+(2010). *DendroPy: A Python library for phylogenetic computing*.
+Bioinformatics 26: 1569-1571.

 - if running ART cite also:
     - Huang W, Li L, Myers JR and Marth, GT.
 (2012) *ART: a next-generation sequencing read simulator*.
 Bioinformatics  28 (4): 593-594